mwelzl/oppd/draft-welzl-panrg-oppd.md

 Just an idea, having a separate list of common problems to be considered might be helpful.
 For example:

-* How to handle multiple devices on a path?
+* How to handle multiple proxies on a path?
 * How to deal with multi-path?

 This list will become longer as we add mechanisms to the preceding section.

+# Examined material that was not included

+{{?I-D.kuehlewind-quic-proxy-discovery}} contains various ideas on proxy discovery, but the proxies in question need not be on-path.
+One notable possibility mentioned in {{?I-D.kuehlewind-quic-proxy-discovery}} document is the use of PCP; this is, in some sense, an on-path discovery method since NATs are necessarily on-path.
+However, there is no reason to limit the discovery process described in the present document to scenarios with NATs only.

 # Security Considerations